yewstack/yew/docs/concepts/function-components/pre-defined-hooks.md

 :::note Why do Hooks return `Rc`?

 In most cases, you'll be cloning the values returned from the hooks.
-As it may be expensive to clone such values, they're `Rc`ed, so they can be cloned relatively cheaply.
+As it is generally expensive to clone such values, they're `Rc`ed, so they can be cloned relatively cheaply.

-Following example shows one of the most common cases which requires cloning the values:
+The following example shows one of the most common cases which requires cloning the values:

 ```rust
 let (counter, set_counter) = use_state(|| 0);